Resume Tips

 1. Start with a Clear and Objective Statement

-Start your resume with an objective and concise statement that focuses on the particular position or industry that you are targeting.
-This statement should convey your career goals and demonstrate how hiring you will benefit the employer.
+Your resume should begin with an objective, concise and clear statement that emphasizes the specific position or industry that you are seeking.
+This statement should convey your career goals and demonstrate how hiring you would benefit the employer.

 2. Tailor Your Resume for Each Job Application